 We can now see accurately why the original EDCD fails.
-Analogously to the proof of the previous paragraph, let us suppose that the final grammar of a mark-pooling EDCD learner is not compatible with the dataset.
+Analogously to the proof of the previous paragraph, let us suppose that the final grammar of a markpooling EDCD learner is not compatible with the dataset.
 Then (as before) at least one total refinement of the final hierarchy (based on intrastratal permutation) must yield an incorrect output for at least one input.
 Once a problematic input arrives, the learner will compute her own output form on the basis of a stratified hierarchy with pooling ties.
-The problematic total refinement is no longer certain to arrive, because the set of output forms derivable with pooling ties does not necessarily contain all total refinements (as we saw in section 3).
+The problematic total refinement is no longer certain to arrive, because the set of output forms derivable with pooling ties does not necessarily contain all total refinements (as we have seen in section 3).
 Therefore, the proof of the previous paragraph does not apply to the original EDCD, because we do not arrive at a contradiction.
-In fact, Variationist EDCD selects exactly the right set of "losers," namely, all possible total refinements; any algorithm that fails to select a certain total refinement (like the original EDCD) runs the risk of missing information on crucial rankings, and any algorithm that selects a larger set of losers (like the Online CD algorithm of Tesar and Smolensky 1993) will more often regard incoming input-output pairs as uninformative and therefore converge more slowly.
-Convergence speed is addressed in more detail in the following section.
+In fact, Variationist EDCD selects exactly the right set of "losers", namely all possible total refinements; any algorithm that fails to select a certain total refinement (like the original EDCD) runs the risk of missing information on crucial rankings, and any algorithm that selects a larger set of losers (like the On-line CD algorithm of 1993) will more often regard incoming input-output pairs as uninformative and therefore converge slower.